We look forward to welcoming you to the Defence College for Military Capability Integration.

 You can engage with the Defence Academy on X (formerly Twitter), Facebook, or LinkedIn.
 To request copies of photos or official quotes from Defence Academy representatives, please contact the Communications Team via the ‘Contact us’ form, selecting ‘Media enquiry’ on our website.
 They will be happy to assist before and after your visit.

-In a typical year, DCMCI facilitates training and education for over 10,000 course members (postgraduates, short course and masters modules).
-Of those course members, 230 from 10 different countries, choose DCMCI to study with for postgraduate degrees.
+In a typical year, DCMCI facilitates training and education for over 10,000 course members, encompassing postgraduates, short course and master's modules.
+Among these course members, approximately 20 individuals represent 10 different countries, choose DCMCI to study with for postgraduate degrees.

-Course members and visitors to DCMCI have an exclusive opportunity to get up close and personal with multiple examples of military assets and static training aids in the Technology Hub.
+Course members and visitors to DCMCI have an exclusive opportunity to get up close and personal with a range of military assets and static training aids in the Technology Hub, featuring representation from over 20 countries' armed forces.
 Some examples are:

 - its oldest asset, the 9.2-inch artillery breech dating back to 1889